 you turn it, the rudder is moved accordingly.

 There is a CD with 900 pictures on the construction progress.
 Some of them are shown here.

 The ship model is 1 : 64 scale.
 Length is 92 cm, width 17 cm, height 23 cm.

 The ship can be taken out of the stand, i.e. for transport.

-Please take your time to have a good look at the set of photos.
-There are several views of the entire ship model taken from all directions, and several closer views of the hull and its interior.
+There are more detail photos of the model, several views of the entire ship model taken from all directions, and several closer views of the hull and its interior.
 There are also many photos of the construction progress.
+Click images to enlarge!

 This model has already been sold.
 The pictures and the data are shown in the gallery of the ship models sold only to let enthusiasts and model makers enjoy the photos and maybe get ideas or some guidance, if someone builds such a model by himself.